apache/pekko/docs/src/main/paradox/testing.md

 code are delimited and how they interact, which influences how to perform tests.

-Akka comes with a dedicated module `akka-testkit` for supporting tests.
+Pekko comes with a dedicated module `pekko-testkit` for supporting tests.

 <a id="async-integration-testing"></a>
 ## Asynchronous Testing: `TestKit`